All Episodes

 We have a lot of work to do.

-We'll have bonus to keep it peace.
+I will have want us to keep it peaceful.

-When I watched the tape of George Floyd's death and heard him cry out for his mama, my first thought was for all of the black mothers, and how the pain and anguish of bearing witness to that must have been excruciating.
+When I watched the tape of George Floyd's death and heard him cry out for his mama, my first thought was for all of the black mothers and how the pain and anguish of bearing witness to that must have been excruciating.

 Colin Kaepernick is providing financial assistance to protesters who need legal representation.

-He wrote, When civility leads to death, revolting is the only logical reaction.
+He wrote, when civility leads to death, revolting is the only logical reaction.

 It's painful.